Top 3 reasons people unsubscribe from your list (and how to deal with them)

 Welcome emails are a great place for addressing your subscribers’ main concerns and building trust with them.
 Have a good understanding of your potential subscribers’ fears and figure out how you can elevate them to an ideal state.

 Building trust with your subscribers is also aligned with addressing their concerns.
 If they are concerned with the validity of your claims, make sure to send them some case studies and testimonials.
 If they care a lot about a responsive support team, make sure to introduce your support team and offer some ways to keep in touch.
-This step gains a high level of importance especially when you selling things online.
+This step gains a high level of importance especially when you are selling things online.

 2. Irrelevant content